Nxtra/blogs-david-en-nick/blogs/blog3.md

             'year': event['year'], 'month': event['month'], 'day': event['day']}
 ```

-This then tells us whether or not the crawler is finished.
+This returns the state of the crawler, thus telling us whether or not the crawler is finished.
-And thus, wheter or not we can move on to the next step of our workflow
+As you can see from the diagram and the ASL, we'll use this status to make a `choice` for what is the next step to execute.

 **RunETLInsertAthena**
 When the crawler is finished it is time to run the ETL job.